StianIsmar/project-thesis/README.md

 # project-thesis
 Repository for project thesis at NTNU with Morten Osvik.
-Chatte litt
+Working with energy company TrønderEnergi.